Mesa/Boogie

-Mesa/Boogie (also known as Mesa Engineering) is an American company in Petaluma, California, that manufactures amplifiers and other accessories for guitars and basses.
-It has been in operation since 1969.
+Mesa/Boogie (also known as Mesa Engineering) is an American company in Petaluma, California, that manufactures amplifiers and other accessories for electric guitars and basses.

-Mesa was started by Randall Smith as a small repair shop which modified Fender amplifiers, particularly the diminutive Fender Princeton.
-Smith's modifications gave the small amps much more input gain, making them much louder as well as creating a high-gain, distorted guitar tone.
-Prominent early customers included Carlos Santana and Keith Richards and Ron Wood of The Rolling Stones.
+Mesa/Boogie was started in 1969 by Randall Smith as a small repair shop that modified Fender amplifiers, particularly the diminutive Fender Princeton.
+Smith's modifications gave the small amps much more input gain, making them much louder as well as creating a more heavily distorted guitar tone.
+Prominent early customers included Carlos Santana and Keith Richards and Ron Wood of the Rolling Stones.
 Exposure from these top players helped to establish Mesa/Boogie's position on the market, and it is frequently referred to as the first manufacturer of boutique amplifiers.

-Subsequent design revisions to Mesa's early amps lead to the Mark Series, which popularized modern, high-gain circuits, while the 1990s saw the introduction of Mesa's flagship Rectifier amps, the success of which made the brand a staple of modern rock tone.
-In 2021, Mesa/Boogie was acquired by Gibson.
+Subsequent design revisions to Smith's early amps lead to the Mark Series, which popularized modern, high-gain circuits with the Mark IIC+ model, while the 1990s saw the introduction of the flagship Rectifier amps, the success of which made Mesa/Boogie a staple of modern rock tone.
+In 2021, the brand was acquired by Gibson.